shundhammer/qdirstat/doc/DevHistory.md

   ("Could not connect to display"), it does not dump core anymore, but just exits with error code 1.

 - 2016-12-06 **Warning to Btrfs users** (Fixed as of 2012-12-09)

   If you use QDirStat to scan a Btrfs partition,
   [any subvolumes of that partition are not scanned](https://github.com/shundhammer/qdirstat/issues/39):
   Btrfs subvolumes are treated just like ordinary mount points (which, to all intents and purposes, they are).
-So you might wonder why the _df_ command shows your 40 GB root filesystem as 97% full, yet QDirStat shows only about 7 GB.
+So you might wonder why the _df_ command shows your 40 GiB root filesystem as 97% full, yet QDirStat shows only about 7 GiB.
 The rest might be hidden in subvolumes.

   QDirStat stops reading at mount points - which only makes sense because normally you want to know what eats up the disk space on that one partition